Sipatuj/PHP_and_js_slider/README.md

  Made a small slider on js rather than on the jQuery library.

 Day Two:
-  Alas drank a lot of beer, did nothing)
+  Alas drank a lot of beer, did nothing).

 Day Three:
   Created a database table set up in the index.html entering data into the database.